 All course requirements must be approved prior to obtaining a final assessment.

 Assessment is based on learning objectives.
-The final assessment is given on a scale from A to E and is determined based on an exam concert at the end of the fourth year of study.
-Students are assessed by at least one external and two internal examiners, one of which is normally the principal instrument teacher.
+The final assessment is given as a pass/fail mark and is determined based on an exam concert at the end of the fourth year of study.
+Students are assessed by at least one external and two internal examiners, one of which is usually the student's principal instrument teacher.
 The Examination Committee will give the student oral feedback regarding the concert.

-The concert is normally held at the Academy.
+The exam programme should show clear musical preferences and reflect the student's musical personality, as far as possible.
 The student and principal instrument teacher will determine the exam repertoire together.
 In the case of disagreements, the principal instrument teacher makes the final decision.

 In the case of re-assessment, the same procedures apply.